emasab/shelltile/README.md

 A tiling window extension for GNOME Shell.
 Just move a window to the edges of the screen to create a tiling, otherwise move a window over another one, holding down the Control key.
 Grouped windows minimize, resize, raise and change workspace together.
 Move or maximize a window to remove it from the group.

-*WARNING: doesn't work with Wayland yet.*
+*WARNING: doesn't work with Wayland yet.
+Follow up: https://github.com/emasab/shelltile/issues/98*

 ### Grouping edge tiling